tillbiskup/aspecd/docs/roadmap.rst

 * Plotter: Fix bug for MultiPlotter1D with drawings property: Fails to run and apply the respective properties

-* Recipes: Saving additional infos for datasets in history

 * Recipes: Create filenames for saving figures/... from patterns/placeholders available from the respective dataset (e.g., source basename)

 * Report task: Add figure captions to context if available